 Floodplain Grazing Marsh is a UKBAP national priority habitat and S41 Habitat of Principal Importance [UKHab g3c(25)]

-Unimproved and semi-improved neutral grassland and marshy grassland are identified as such in Phase 1 habitat surveys.
+It is wet neutral grassland and/or marshy grassland in Phase 1 habitat surveys.

 MG4 Burnet floodplain meadow